falconry/falcon/docs/user/tutorial.rst

     threaded web server, resources and their dependencies must be thread-safe.

-We can use the the :ref:`inspect` to visualize the application configuration:
+We can use the :ref:`inspect` to visualize the application configuration:

 .. code:: bash